At a glance

 Not only that, brain impulses have them squinting, frowning and grimacing switching from one expression to another, giving their facial muscles a real workout.

-Size-wise, your little one is around 8.3 cm long or around half a banana in length, weighing 43 grams.
+Size-wise, your little one is around 8.3 cm long or around the size of a lemon, weighing 43 grams.

 A male foetus can get erections in the womb from 16 weeks.